-What’s Happening in London During the Royal Wedding Weekend?
+What to do in London During the Royal Wedding Weekend

 The Royal Wedding weekend is less than a week away and the streets of London are already buzzing with excitement.
 Construction zones are scattered throughout London’s downtown core,and all the stores are displaying Will and Kate memorabilia for the thousands of tourists who are expected to flood to London at the end of the month.